IBM/dbb/Utilities/BuildReportPruner/README.md

-# BuildReportPruner
+# Build Report Pruner
 Utility scripts demonstating rule based BuildReport pruning and preserving.
 * Pruner.groovy: allows the user to prune build results in the DBB Repository Web Application.
 * Saver.groovy: allows the user to toggle a save property in build results on the DBB Repository Web Application so that thwy cannot be pruned.

-## Configuring the BuildReport pruner for your system
+## Configuring the Build Report Pruner for your system
 The Utilities folder contains a properties file that needs to be edited before some scripts can be executed.
 The instructions on what needs to be updated are included within the properties file.
 * user.properties - Contains credential properties to allow the user to connect to the DBB Repository Web Application